pstuifzand/logseq-capture-gnome/README.md

 You can use `Escape` to close the window without sending a note.
 And you can use `<Control>Return` to send the note to Logseq.

+It uses the file `~/.config/logseq/config.json` for configuration variables.
+There is one variable `LOGSEQ_TOKEN`.
+This should contain the token you set in the API keys configuration in Logseq.